Gustave Biéler: Early life

-Gustave Daniel Alfred Bieler was born on 26 March 1904 in Beurlay, France, to Swiss parents and raised in Lausanne, Switzerland.
+Gustave Daniel Alfred Biéler was born on 26 March 1904 in Beurlay, France, to Swiss parents and raised in Lausanne, Switzerland.
 At the age of twenty, he emigrated to Canada where he settled in the city of Montreal, working as a school teacher at l'Institut Français Évangélique in Pointe-aux-Trembles, and then as a translator for Sun Life Assurance.
 He became a naturalised British subject.

 Wartime activities

 At the outbreak of World War II, although married with two children, Biéler joined the Canadian Army in Le Régiment de Maisonneuve and was shipped to a base in Britain.
 His wife Marguerite Geymonat worked as a broadcaster to the troops in Europe on Radio Canada International.
 Because of his familiarity with France and his fluency in the French and English languages he joined the Special Operations Executive in 1942.

 Known by his wartime nickname "Guy," or his code name "Commandant Guy", following his specialised training at Camp X, Colonel Maurice Buckmaster, the SOE commander, wrote in his file that Biéler was the best student SOE had.